Thursday, 19 December 2013

 • I bought our flights to Australia this evening and we're off in a month

 • I still need to figure out how to say goodbye to Poppy and Pipkin before we go.
-I so hope I don't have to say goodbye to this one too.

-Friday 27 September 2013
+Friday, 27 September 2013

 Matilda the Musical

 When I became pregnant the first time, Mr Duncan and I started a new practice in which he reads aloud to me in bed a couple of nights a week before we go to sleep.
-Mr Duncan can be a bit of a gadget addict and this was my way of trying to ensure we both had at least half an hour of non-screen time before bed to

-promote good sleep hygiene.
+promote good sleep hygiene (and fertility).

 We were supposed to take it in turns reading each book but it transpires Mr Duncan falls asleep almost instantly when I read, and given he said he doesn't mind doing all the reading, now he does all the reading.